RaphaelGuim/genetic-travelling-salesman/README.md

 # Genetic Travelling Salesman
-Using Genetic Algorithm to solve the Travelling Salesman problem.
+Utilizing Genetic Algorithm to Solve the Travelling Salesman Problem.

-See the Algorithm working [here!](https://raphaelguim.github.io/genetic-travelling-salesman/)
+See the Algorithm in Action [here!](https://raphaelguim.github.io/genetic-travelling-salesman/)

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome pull requests.
+For significant changes, please initiate a discussion by opening an issue first to discuss your proposed modifications.